Appealing a Penalty Charge Notice (PCN)

 To appeal a PCN that starts with MK5

-You can pay, appeal or view images of your alleged contravention.
+You can pay, appeal or view images of your alleged contravention online.
 You’ll need your PCN number prefixed by MK and vehicle registration number.
 Please allow 24 hours for images to appear online.

 You must challenge your penalty charge notice in writing, including: